 Guidelines for abstracts for the 2014 MedIm and MedViz conference

-Please submit your abstract by 23 April 2014 through our abstract submission form, The correctly completed form will help us generate the abstract book with similar layout for all abstracts.
+Please submit your abstract by 23 April 2014 through our abstract submission form.
+The maximum number of characters is 2500, including spaces.
+The correctly completed form will help us generate the abstract book with similar layout for all abstracts.

 Make sure that you accurately include all co-authors and their affiliations.
 If you are in doubt if a person should or should not be included as co-author, we recommend that you consult the so-called Vancouver recommendations.